gerardsimons/personal-website/content/posts/my-first-post.md

 > **— Mr. Robot S01E01**

 # Hello?
 That quote was actually part of the default first post of this website theme, but I liked it, so I kept it.
 [Big whoop, wanna fight about it](https://www.youtube.com/watch?v=30GD25un0XQ)?
-I can very much recommend watching Mr. Robot as a good way to pass corona time fast and funnily.
-It is probably the most realistic looking hacking show I've seen.
-I mean just look at all those sweet Linux [terminals](https://www.youtube.com/watch?v=PGjLhOhMLXc).
+Also the show is very much recommended as a good way to pass corona time fast and somewhat funnily.
+Also it is probably the most realistic looking hacking show I've seen.
+I am by no means a hacker, but just look at all those sweet Linux [terminals](https://www.youtube.com/watch?v=PGjLhOhMLXc).
 Right?
 RIGHT?!

 The cover photo is one I personally took last year on a trip to Scotland with my dear friend Georgios.
 The animal in the picture is not George.
 George is much hairier ~~LINK~~ *edit:I am not allowed by privacy laws to post a picture of his hairiness*.
-The cow doesn't really have so much to do with this post, but shaggy beasts are nice, are they not?
+The cow doesn't really have so much to do with this post, but shaggy beasts really liven up a website.

 Anywho, hello, and welcome all, whoever you are.
-Though you are probably just me, constantly re-reading and     fretting over potential grammar mistakes.
-I am writing this during dire corona times and I thought it would **finally** be a good moment to make a website (again).
+Though you are most likely actually just me, constantly re-reading and fretting over potential grammar mistakes.
+As you, I spend most of these days inside and was looking for some sort of hobby, and I thought it would **finally** be a good moment to make a website, again.

 # Old in computer years
-Just like dog years, think computer years go by fast.
-I think maybe 10x faster.
+Just like dog years, computer years go by fast - real fast.
 So with 10+ years experience I feel old.
-Looking back, HTML4, CSS and - sorry for cursing - PHP really got me into web development and excited about the web as place where you combine technology with design in a very free and personal way.
-Then came all the gnarly JavaScript, the jQuery now there's a new framework every year, which was all very offputting to me.
-I think the last time I made a personal website, was for my small freelance business which was just a bare HTML.
-Before even that I am pretty sure I still used that whole LAMP stack with phpmyadmin and the likes, including paid hosting.
+Looking back, HTML4, CSS and - sorry for cursing - PHP really got me into web development and excited about the web as place where you marry technology with design in a very free and personal way.
+Then came the JavaScript, the jQuery and now there's a new framework every year, which was all very offputting to me.
+I must admit thought that having learnt a little React, it was kinda fun.
+The last time I made a personal website, was for my small freelance business and was just a very bare HTML placeholder that said "under construction" for its entire measly existence.
+Before even that I am pretty sure I still used that giant [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle) stack with MySQL, PHP and the likes, including paid hosting and FTP servers.
+Ah the good old days.

 ## Keeping Young with Hugo

 ![Image](https://d33wubrfki0l68.cloudfront.net/c38c7334cc3f23585738e40334284fddcaf03d5e/2e17c/images/hugo-logo-wide.svg)

-This time, in the year of our lord, 2020 static generators are here, well have been here for a while.
-You just write in markdown files and it builds those in HTML.
+So what do you do if you feel old?
+You get a hot new girlfriend!
+Or in the case of social distancing you just get a new webwsite.
+This time around however, things would be different.
+Static generators are here, well have been here for a while, actually.
+And I had been oggling them for a while, but only now decided it was time.
+And I love it.
+After some setting up, all you do is write in markdown files and it turns those in HTML.
 You can even mix and match markdown and HTML easily.
-Jekyll is extremely popular and powers GitHub pages.
+A bit of background on generators: Jekyll is extremely popular and powers GitHub pages.
 Hugo however, is said to be much faster and powered by Go and as we all know, Go [is so hot right now](https://youtu.be/Jhc6CRgwkqg?t=7).

-I choose a fancy theme called [hello, friend](https://github.com/panr/hugo-theme-hello-friend) - thanks again [Radek](https://twitter.com/panr).
+So having decided on that, I also choose a fancy theme to go along, called [hello, friend](https://github.com/panr/hugo-theme-hello-friend) - thanks again [Radek](https://twitter.com/panr).
 To summarize: The workflow goes something like this:

-* `hugo new site
+* `hugo new site personal-website`
 * `hugo new posts/my-post-title-here.md`
 * `hugo server -D`, the `-D` flag is important because it will show the draft you are working on!
 * Open [localhost:1313](localhost:1313)